HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 </figure>

+> SORRY.
+I disagree.
+Nonsemantic classnames that refer to visual styles will always be a bad idea.
+>
+> Slapping a visually named class on every item in your markup may indeed make your HTML easier to
+> understand for a future developer who takes over without talking to you, especially if you don’t
+> document your work and create a style guide. **But making things easier for yourself and other
+> developers is not your job.** And if you want to make things easier for yourself and other
+> developers, talk to them, and create a style guide or pattern library.

-But I actually _did_ think it was my job to make things easier on myself and my fellow developers, if I could.
-And I had read somewhere that Tailwind was the sort of thing you had to try out to understand.
+But I actually _do_ think it's my job to make things easier on myself and my fellow developers, if I can.
+And I don't agree that the problem can be solved with better communication or better documentation.

+I had read somewhere that Tailwind was the sort of thing you had to try out to understand.
 So I took Tailwind out for a spin, expecting to hate it.

 I've never looked back.